GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-reading-time/index.md

 ### Step 1: Add information about the extension {: #step-1 }

-The `manifest.json` is the only required extension file.
-It contains important information about the extension; we will continue adding more fields as we go along.
-For now, create a `manifest.json` file in the _root_ of the project and add the following code:
+The manifest JSON file is the only required extension file.
+It contains important information about the extension.
+We'll start by adding the extensions metadata.
+Create a `manifest.json` file in the _root_ of the project and add the following code:

 {% Label %}manifest.json:{% endLabel %}